 After filling my first day with all of the touristy activities that I have mentioned above, I decided to take my second and last day a bit slower and instead explore the city with no set plans or direction.
 This is something I love to do when I travel as it ensures the tourist spots are seen but you also come across new and unknown parts of the city.

 My wanderings firstly brought me to the Botanical Gardens which were just up the road from the hostel, like in most cities they were so quiet and peaceful and a good way to escape from the city however I didn’t feel like I needed to escape the hustle and bustle of Copenhagen as apart from the many bikes there isn’t much!
 (The bike situation is ridiculous!)

 I then headed North across the river and up Norrebrogade Street and although this street isn’t overly pretty there seemed to be less tourists.
 From here I did a U shape back across the river and walked aimlessly via Christiansborg Palace which is really nice until I hit Christiania again where I had a nice peaceful walk along the canal as this was definitely my favourite part of the city!

-Now you know where to go, it’s time to know where and what to eat and drink.
+Now you know where to go, it’s time to know the things to eat in Copenhagen.

 It goes without saying that whilst in Denmark you need to have a Danish Pastry!
 There’s plenty of bakeries around so you shouldn’t have a problem finding one!